18F/handbook/_pages/welcome-to-TTS/classes/writing-lab.md

 #### Bill to

 If your Lab request is for a billable project, please list the Tock project name so that the Lab member who assists you can bill their time to your project.
-Again, if this is a major project that requires more than 10 hours of content work, please contact Russ Unger to see if you should have a content designer assigned to your project.
+Again, if this is a major project that requires more than 10 hours of content work, please visit [#staffing-resourcing](https://gsa-tts.slack.com/messages/staffing-resourcing) to ask for guidance on getting somebody assigned to your project.

 If your request is for a non billable project, please also list the Tock project name.
 If there is no Tock project name associated with this piece of content, then the Lab will bill it to writing-lab in Tock.

+Either way, the Lab member who assists you will provide you with regular billing updates so you can keep track of how much time they have spent on your issue and how that may affect your project budget.